 The Circle Trust expects appointed Members, Trustees and Local Advisory Boards to work within the seven principles of public life (Nolan) and for all groups to contribute to the core purpose of the Trust in accordance with its vision and values.
 All groups will ensure compliance with the scheme of delegation and the law.
 They always act in the best interests of children and young people and manage all resources responsibly and with integrity.
 With care and skill they ensure our Trust is accountable by asking challenging and robust questions.

 BSc(Hons) Electrical and Electronic Engineering, Chartered Engineer (CEng), MIET (Institution of Engineering and Technology), Certified Diploma in Accountancy and Finance (CDipAF).
 Managing Director providing technology consultancy services to industry and schools.
 School governor for 11 years.

 Paul has been involved with local schools for over 15 years.
-Most recently he has been the Chair of Governors at St. Crispin’s School and previously served as Chair of the Finance Committee.
+Most recently he was the Chair of Governors at St. Crispin’s School and previously served as Chair of the Finance Committee.
 His passion for seeing children getting the best out of their school years is fundamental to all he does.
 For Paul the Circle Trust is an exciting extension of everything that schools do well working together.
 Paul’s professional career as both a Chartered Engineer and a business owner has led him to develop a range of skills that are important to the governance of schools and it is his intention to continue to contribute wherever his skills are required as a Member of the Circle Trust.

 MA, solicitor since 1978, Chairman of Clifton Ingram LLP, Managing Partner of a 12 partner law firm and Head of Dispute Resolution.